Trump responds to his guilty verdict by falsely blasting a 'rigged trial' and attacking star witness

 In a message aimed to galvanize his supporters, he declared: “If they can do this to me, they can do this to anyone."

-While the guilty verdict against him and his vow to fight appeared to motivate his base of supporters, including those who began pouring donations into his campaign, it's unclear if any of this will help him with independent voters who will be decisive in the November election.
+While the guilty verdict against him Thursday and his vow to fight appeared to motivate his base of supporters, including those who began pouring donations into his campaign, it's unclear if any of this will help him with independent voters who'll be decisive in the November election.

-Trump chose to start Friday in the atrium of Trump Tower, the brass and rose marble lobby where he descended his golden escalator to announce his 2016 campaign nine years ago next month.
+After weeks of primarily speaking from an aging courthouse in Manhattan, Trump chose to return to campaign mode Friday in the atrium of his Trump Tower, the brass and rose marble lobby where he descended his golden escalator to announce his 2016 campaign nine years ago next month.

+“We’re going to fight,” Trump said.
+“I’m wired in such a way that a lot of people would have gone away a long time ago.”

+When Trump emerged from the courtroom immediately after the verdict Thursday, he appeared tense and deeply angry, his words pointed and clipped.
+But at Trump Tower on Friday, he appeared more relaxed, especially as his speech went on and he defaulted into his standard rally mode, complete with acted-out stories.
+He did not take any questions from reporters.

 In his disjointed remarks, Trump initially started attacking Biden on immigration and tax policies before pivoting to his case, growling that he was threatened with jail time if he violated a gag order.
 He picked apart intricate parts of the case and trial proceedings as unfair, making false statements and misrepresentations as he did so.